Security and loss prevention at Xmas

 With extra cash on site comes the extra risk of robbery - reduce the amount of cash held at your POS.

 - Always use a safe to secure cash.

 - Revisit your company's Armed Robbery Safety Procedures.
-If you don't have any, take advice from your local police or visit www.police.govt.nz/sites/default/files/resources/business-crime-prevention.pdf to access the police crime prevention advice for businesses.
+If you don't have any, take advice from your local Police or access the Police crime prevention advice for businesses.

-- Consider having a security company uplift your banking.
+- Consider having senior staff, management or a security company uplift your banking.
 Never take business cash home.

 - Revisit your opening and closing procedures.
 Be aware of what is happening in your environment.
-If you think something or someone is suspicious, act on those suspicions - take a second look.
+If you think something or someone is suspicious, act on those suspicions.

 - If you do fall victim to a robbery, don't be a hero.
 Safety first.
 Remember robbers typically want just three things: control, money, escape.

 Expect thieves to be 'out and about'.
 Increased customers in-store can give thieves extra cover but also increases the number of eyes on them.